 Click here to get your FREE copy of our Skincare Guide!

 The protective effects of melanin are crushed when you have an excess amount of sun exposure.
-Your skin cells die, triggering your body to increase blood flow and causing inflammation to the area.
+Your skin cells die, triggering your body to increase blood flow and causing inflammation to the area. [tweet_quote]Too much time in the sun triggers melanin production in your skin, which gives you that darker color.[/tweet_quote]

 So if you’ve accidentally spent too much time at the beach, here are a few sunburn remedies to help combat mild, painful sunburns.